glanier9/amp-sim/README.md

-# GAE AmpSim
+# JUCE Amp Sim
 Gregory Lanier
-GT ECE 4808 GAE
+Georgia Tech Retrofuturistic Hardware VIP + ECE 4808 GAE Spring 2022- Spring 2023
-Spring 2022
 <br/><br/>
 ![Plugin Image](Assets/plugin-image.png)

 ## Overview
-&nbsp;&nbsp;&nbsp;&nbsp;This is a plugin made for Dr. Lanterman's 4803 GAE (Guitar Amplificaiton and Effects) class.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a plugin originally made for Dr. Aaron Lanterman's 4803 GAE (Guitar Amplificaiton and Effects) class.
+Development continued over the following year through the RFHW VIP.
 The plugin is meant to be a simulator for a guitar amplifier with a couple of effects.

 ## Installation
 ### Option 1: Installers